 If for some reason we are unable to comply with your request to access your personal information, we will inform you and explain the reasons why.
 You may request us to provide the source of the personal information we hold, which will be notified unless it is impractical or unreasonable to do so.

 You have a right to ask us to correct any information we hold about you if you believe it is inaccurate, incomplete, out of date, irrelevant or misleading.
 If we do not agree with the corrections you have supplied and refuse to correct the personal information, we are required to give you written notice to that effect and a statement if requested.

 Using Government Identifiers

-We only use or disclose your tax file number or other government agency identifier for the purposes required by law, such as disclosing your tax file number to the Australian Taxation Office.
+We only use or disclose your tax file number or other government agency identifier for the purposes required by law.
+Ausbil is not permitted and does not adopt government identifiers as identifier of any individual.

 We Destroy Information We No Longer Need

 We will destroy personal information if it is no longer needed for the purposes for which it was collected or for the purposes of meeting legal requirements.
 We use secure methods to destroy or de-identify any personal information as soon as the law permits, provided the information is no longer needed by us for any purpose.
 Ordinarily, for information about a particular account, we destroy the information 7 years from the day you close the account.
 All information stored in electronic form that is no longer required will be deleted from our system.

 If you believe that we have mishandled your personal information, in turn, breaching the APPs, you may lodge a complaint with us.
 The complaint, addressed to the Compliance Officer (see details below), must be in writing in accordance with the Act.
 From receipt of your written complaint, the Compliance Officer has 30 days to respond.

 The Policy is available on our website, www.ausbil.com.au, or can be obtained by contacting our Client Services Team (see details below).